 One of my favorite outdoor experiences is sizzling up a hot meal as the sun sets, especially when I’m able to share that tasty trailside dinner with other adventurers.
 It’s a task I take pride in.
 Cooking outside over an open flame conjures up an ancient, primal sense of accomplishment from deep within.
 Never mind that I came fully prepared with several cans of propane and a BIC lighter — I still feel like I’m Arthur “Master of the Flame” McMahon when I’m manning the picnic table stovetop.

-The Coleman Triton Stove Series 2 Burner played a pivotal role in the creation of much of my recent outdoor cuisine.
-The dual burners each pump out 11,000 BTUs of power, and they can boil water at full blast or be dialed down for simmering.
+The Triton’s he dual burners each pump out 11,000 BTUs of power, and they can boil water at full blast or be dialed down for simmering.
 The Triton stove is widely available and uses standard propane fuel canisters.
 For about $80 this stove comes with two adjustable burners, a slim profile for easy storing, and wind guards.

 Coleman has been a reputable name in camp stoves for ages and the Triton stove has proven to be as reliable as they come, which is why we’re awarding it our Classic Pick for the Car Camper.